1) In a nutshell

 Many factoring facilities include credit insurance - these are called ‘Non-recourse’ facilities.
 This means if the business’s customers default or go into insolvency the funds tied up in unpaid invoices can be recovered.
 In ‘Recourse’ facilities there is no credit insurance and so in the event of a default the business will have to pay back any funds previously advanced against relevant invoices.

-Factoring companies will almost always require security to set up a new facility with a business client.
+Invoice factoring companies will almost always require security to set up a new facility with a business client.
 This can include one or more of a debenture against the business’s assets, a personal guarantee from a director or a warranty (similar to a personal guarantee, where a factoring company must legally prove a business client unable to recover its advances).

 All names for where a factoring company demands that only a certain percentage of a business client’s sales ledger can be made up of a single customer.
 This stipulation can be very difficult for some small businesses where a large proportion of their outstanding invoices are due to one or two customers.